walnuthq/madara-docs/docs/components/nodes.md

 ### Sequencer

-A sequencer node is responsible for executing tranactions forming blocks of transactions.
+A sequencer node is responsible for executing forming blocks of transactions.

 Transactions are received from full nodes.
 If the sequencer acts also as a full node, it may receive new transactions directly from users.

-A sequencer has always a block they are building.
-When a new transaction is received, it's added to the current block - if there is space.
-Once a block is full it is
+Once a new transaction is received, the sequencer executes it.
+After that, the transaction is added to a pending block.

 #### Execution

+If appchain -> snos. otherwise -> blockifier.
+TODO

 - "How sequencers execute transactions?
 Blockifier is the execution engine, it takes a transaction, and state, execute it and returns the state diff of that txs.
 So, in block production module, Madara calls blockifier to execute the txs it receive.